mariomeissner/mariomeissner/README.md

 I'm a **Machine Learning researcher and engineer**, currently working on Natural Language Processing as a master's student at the University of Tokyo.

-Specifically, I'm exploring the **shortcut-learning behavior of transformer models**, and finding better debiasing techniques to help models avoid spurious correlations in the data.
+Specifically, I'm exploring the **shortcut-learning behavior of transformer models**, and finding better debiasing techniques to help models avoid learning from unintended spurious correlations in the data.
 Feel free to visit my [blog](https://mariomeissner.github.io/) or have a look at some of my repositories!

 ✨ If you're struggling to keep your huggingface experiment code organized, try using my opinionated [lightning-hydra](https://github.com/mariomeissner/lightning-hydra-transformers) template!
 I adapted it from the popular template by [ashleve](https://github.com/ashleve/lightning-hydra-template).
 The most important change is the added support for HuggingFace `transformers`.
 Life made easy!
 Find it below.